Focal Point Photography: What to Know & How to Nail It

 Curious about the art of focal point photography?
 In photography and fine art, the focal point of your image is the main point of interest.
 It’s the spot that catches your eye.
 When you look through your camera, the focal point is you asking the question, “What am I taking a picture of?”

 Defining a clear focal point in your photography will help you tell a story and result in more engaging images.
 Following these tips and tricks, you will see what makes focal point photography so inviting.
 Plus, you will also learn how to master it in your work.

 What is focal point photography?

 Whenever you look at an image, be it a photograph or a work of art, you inherently want to know why the artist chose to convey this picture.
-For example, if you are looking at a photograph of a woman, many stories can be told, each depending on the image’s focal point.
-If you focus on her necklace, hands, hair, the image’s narrative changes.
+For example, if you are looking at a photograph of a woman, many stories can be told.
+Each story depends on the image’s focal point.
+When you focus on her necklace, hands, and hair, the image’s narrative changes.
 And that is why focal point photography is such a favored medium.